ryersondmp/sa11y-wp/readme.txt

 * Automatically checks content once the page has loaded.
 * Highly customizable.
 Turn off or hide irrelevant checks.
 * 100% free and open source.
+* Available in English, French, Polish, and Ukrainian.

-Visit the [project website](https://ryersondmp.github.io/sa11y/) to learn more.
+Visit the [project website](https://sa11y.netlify.app/) to learn more.

 == Screenshots ==
 1. Logged-in view with Sa11y enabled.
 Sa11y detected two issues: a non-descript "learn more" link and a skipped heading.
 2. The Advanced Settings page where admins can customize different settings.

 == Changelog ==
+= 1.0.6 =
+* Upgrade to Sa11y 2.2.2
+* Added Polish, Ukrainian, and French (Canadian) translations.
+This does not include the "Advanced Settings" page at this time.
+The language will automatically change based on the page language.
+* Name change: Ryerson University is now Toronto Metropolitan University!

 = 1.0.5 =
 * Minor fixes.